jmcuneo/cs4241-the-other-one-a25/README.md

 * Utku Yakar
     * GitHub Repo Logistics (Fork/PR etc.), Writing Readme, Finding Example Projects.
 Implemented some of the basic visualizer
 * Ashley Fontaine
-    * Research into Libraries and Canvas, Research into AnalyserNode, implementing basic webpage and Canvas
+    * Research into Libraries and Canvas, Research into AnalyserNode, implementing basic webpage and Canvas.
+Managed to route uploaded file into audio player element, was not able to connect the audio player to the visualizer.
+This advancement is available in the alternateHTML folder.
 * Conor McCoy
     * Research into AudioMotion, looking into the demo for AudioMotion.
 Attempted to get an audio player interface, but wasn't able to get it linked to the visualizer.